 - Be fully prepared: organise books, paper, pens, drinks etc. before you start. - Break each subject down into manageable chunks so that you can read over a topic once or twice in about 30 to 40 minutes.
 If you come across topics that you really don't understand, make a note of it and ask the subject teacher for help.
 When using a text book pay particular attention to what the author emphasises e.g. headings, lists, words in italics or bold print, chapter summaries. - 5.
 VARIETY Get some variety into your revision.
 Vary your use of revision materials: notes, revision cards, textbooks, websites and programmes.
-Keep a record of what you have done in this booklet to make sure you cover all topics and don't avoid the more difficult ones. - Begin your revision by re-reading your notes from the previous session.
-This will improve your recall.
-At the end of the week revise the whole week's work.
-Revision should involve checking your notes and writing down the main points may help you learn them more than you would by just reading them.
-As the exam draws nearer have 'key words' which trigger your memory. - Saying things out loud can help you to learn and can improve your use of appropriate vocabulary.
+Keep a record of what you have done in this booklet to make sure you cover all topics and don't avoid the more difficult ones. - Begin your revision by looking at strengths and targets, mistakes or gaps arising from your previous session.
+This will ensure that your revision is targeted to the areas you need to work on. - Remember, retrieval is the number one most effective revision strategy.
+A simple retrieval technique is to 'brain dump': write down everything you can remember about a topic.
+Make sure you give yourself corrective feedback by going over trusted resources such as class notes or a text book. - Saying things out loud can help you to learn and can improve your use of appropriate vocabulary.
 It is important to test yourself after each piece of work.
 Identify some questions you might think will be on the paper and write an outline answer for each one. - 6.
 RELAX Try to stop revising at least an hour before you go to bed.
 Relax to help you sleep.
 Working late will make you feel tired the next day.
 Only watch TV programmes that you enjoy rather than to fill in time.
 Get up early to make good use of your time.
-Don't arrange holidays in the lead up to the examination period. - 7.
-NEA/COURSEWORK Make sure that all coursework is handed in to a standard which is the best of your ability. - 8.
+Don't arrange holidays in the lead up to the examination period.

+- 7. NEA/COURSEWORK Make sure that all coursework is handed in to a standard which is the best of your ability. - 8.
 HONESTY Always be honest with yourself.
 Tutors and teachers can help you, but they cannot do the work for you.
 Ask for help when you need it. - 9.
 POST-16 Investigate all that is on offer in the sixth form so that you can continue your learning and make the most of your hard work by adding to your qualifications and creating opportunities for yourself. - 10.
-PERSEVERE Don't give up: it really is not a long time and it will be worth it!
+PERSEVERE Don't give up: it really is not a long time, and it will be worth it!
 Good luck!